 The vital connection between our faculty and every Middle School student begins with our advisory program, which provides a trusted advocate and guide through each year of Middle School.
 Our advisory program helps foster a sense of belonging for all Middle School students and provides support and encouragement both from the advisor and within the group.
 The program is designed to help students develop essential personal skills, such as self-advocacy and self-confidence, as well as digital citizenship and dignity in interactions with others.

-Through these varied and dynamic opportunities, we seek to meet the unique developmental needs of our Middle School students as we build a community of young men and women of strong character, creativity, and intellect.
+Through these varied and dynamic opportunities, we seek to meet the unique developmental needs of our Middle School students as we build a private school community of young men and women of strong character, creativity, and intellect.

 We welcome you to visit our Middle School to observe in person the vibrancy and engagement of our community.
 Trinity Valley School is a warm, nurturing environment, and we are proud to share it with you.